cozy/cozy-libs/packages/cozy-notifications/README.md

 {{/extend}}
 ```

-You can now use your template for a notification view.
+We can now use our template for a notification view.

 ```
 import template from './my-notification.hbs'